-Incoming Kindergarteners need to be age 5 by September 1
+Incoming Kindergarteners need to be age 5 on or before September 1, 2018

 What do I need to register my child for Kindergarten?

 - Proof of residence within the district (contract on house, lease agreement, actual title to house, current RRISD tax statement, or current utility bill indicating the address and the adult’s name.)

 - Child’s social security card (Preferred but will not prevent enrollment)You should come to registration even if you do not have all of the above information.Parents will be given notice of when these items are due.

 In order to complete your child’s registration, the above documents must be provided to the campus prior to the first day of school.

 - DTP series – Five doses, unless the fourth dose was received on or after the 4th birthday in which case only four doses are required.

 - Polio – Four doses, one of which must have been received on or after the 4th birthday.
 Or, if the third dose was administered on or after the 4th birthday only three doses are required.
 If any combination of four doses of OPV and IPV was received before four years of age no additional dose is required.

 - Two doses of measles, mumps, rubella -containing vaccine are required.
 The first dose must be administered on or after the 1st birthday and the second dose must be administered before entry into Kindergarten.